0

 When the cookie dough is ready, preheat the oven to 350°F. Line an 8 x 8 inch pan with parchment paper, covering the bottom and all sides.
 Allow the ends to hang over by about 2 inches for easy removal of the bars once baked.

-Place 2/3 of the cookie dough on the bottom of the pan and use your hands to press it into the edges and level the top.
+Place about 3/4 of the cookie dough (just eyeball it) on the bottom of the pan and use your hands to press it into the edges and level the top.

 Use a spoon to dollop the marshmallow creme on top of the cookie dough.
 With an offset spatula or the back of a spoon, spread the marshmallow creme evenly over the top.